Secret Santa: Thieving Secret Santa/Stealing Secret Santa/White Elephant/Yankee Swap/Grab Bag

-In this completely different game, participants (players) bring one gift each which is potentially suitable or interesting to any of the other participants.
+In this completely different game, participants (players) bring one gift each that is potentially suitable or interesting to any of the other participants.
 The gifts should be wrapped in such a way as to disguise their nature.
-Ideally, the provider of each gift should not be disclosed when setting up the game.
+Ideally, the provider of each gift is not disclosed.
 Players take turns and can either open a new gift or steal a previously opened gift.
 This game is more commonly known as the white elephant gift exchange, or Yankee Swap.

 Guessing

-In this version, each participant brings a gift for their assigned person, with a letter.
+In this version, each participant brings a gift for their assigned person, along with a letter.
 This letter may or may not have hints on who the giver might be, depending on the rules participants have established.
 Each receiver must guess who made the gift.

 Secret Casino Santa

-In this version, each person buys a gift for specific amount, not for anyone specifically.
-Each person also puts in a specific amount of money into a pot.
+In this version, each person buys a gift for a specific amount, not for anyone specifically.
+Each person also puts a specific amount of money into a pot.
 Who goes first in gift selection can be determined by random selection.
 The options are: